CenterForDigitalHumanities/navplace-viewer/CONTRIBUTING.md

 ## Ready to Install It And Run It!

-<b><u>RUN THE APP IN A WEB SERVER CONTAINER</u></b>
+***RUN THE APP IN A WEB SERVER CONTAINER***

 If you want to contribute, it is imortant you are able to deploy the code and run locally.
-To do so, it is best you use some kind of web container such like [Docker](https://docs.docker.com/get-started/) or [Tomcat](https://tomcat.apache.org/).
+To do so, it is best you use some kind of web server such as a [Docker Container](https://docs.docker.com/get-started/) or [Tomcat Web Server](https://tomcat.apache.org/).
 You can use any web server container you prefer.

-You want a web server container because the viewer's main usage requires asking the internet for resources by their URI, like https://store.rerum.io/v1/id/11111.
-Opening the viewer through your filepath as opposed to a web server container will not function as you expect, browsers do not like this scenario.
+You want a web server because the viewer's main usage requires asking the internet for resources by their URI, like https://store.rerum.io/v1/id/11111.
+Opening the viewer through your filesystem as opposed to a web server will cause errors when trying to pull in resources from the web.
 Feel free to try.

 ## Ready to Code!